link-nv/logback-s3-rolling-policy/README.md

 There are few optional variables:

 * `s3FolderName` The S3 folder name in your S3 bucket to put the log files in.
 * `shutdownHookType` Defines which type of shutdown hook you want to use.
-This variable is mandatory when you user `rolloverOnExit`.
+This variable is mandatory when you use `rolloverOnExit`.
 Defaults to `NONE`.
 Possible values are:
   * `NONE` This will not add a shutdown hook.
 Please note that your most up to date log file won't be uploaded to S3!
   * `JVM_SHUTDOWN_HOOK` This will add a runtime shutdown hook.
 If you're using a webapplication, please use the `SERVLET_CONTEXT`, as the JVM shutdown hook is not really safe to use here.
   * `SERVLET_CONTEXT` This will register a shutdown hook to the context destroyed method of `RollingPolicyContextListener`.
 Don't forget to actually add the context listener to you `web.xml`. (see below)